 - i-Ready---An adaptive computer-based program designed for individual students needs in Reading and Math.
-This program is used at school to support instruction and enhance students' knowledge and skills; as it monitors students' performance and adjusts instruction based on students' performance. - Accelerated Reader---A program used as an incentive for students to read and to increase student comprehension for students in grades K-5. - Content Mastery Assessments---Tests administered two or three times each school year in order to monitor student progress and inform teachers of student performance and needs. - MyOn---A state of the art personalized literacy program that incorporates enhanced digital reading content, daily news articles written for students, The Lexile® Framework for Reading, Cutting-edge literacy tools, embedded metrics to monitors activity and growth.
+This program is used at school to support instruction and enhance students' knowledge and skills; as it monitors students' performance and adjusts instruction based on student performance. - i-XL--- A computer-based program aligned to the state standards for students in grades K-5 in all content areas to include: Reading, Math, Science, and Social Studies.
+This program is used at school to support instruction and enhance students' knowledge and mastery of grade level standards. - MyOn---A state of the art personalized literacy program that incorporates enhanced digital reading content, daily news articles written for students, The Lexile® Framework for Reading, Cutting-edge literacy tools, embedded metrics to monitors activity and growth.